DJI Lito X1, full review: the best choice for beginners?

 Conclusion DJI Lito X1: the best compromise in the range?

-With the DJI Lito X1, DJI shows just how far compact, affordable drones have come in recent years.
+With the DJI Lito X1 drone, DJI shows just how far compact, affordable drones have come in recent years.
 Where earlier entry-level models focused on simplicity and price, the X1 now includes features that until recently were found only on more advanced drones: high-performance subject tracking, omnidirectional obstacle detection, LiDAR sensors, D-Log M, Waypoint planning and DJI O4 transmission.

 All this, in a drone that’s still compact, foldable and easy to transport, with less than 250 g on the scales.
 Clearly, the level of equipment on offer here becomes quite impressive for this product category.